BLOG

 As a starting point, it is important to clarify that Maryland’s child custody laws are broadly similar for parents who are getting divorced and parents who were never married in the first place.
 Your marital status should not undermine your ability to assert your parental rights.

 In Maryland, courts prefer some form of shared legal custody.
-Though, sole custody can be awarded when deemed appropriate.
+However, sole custody can be awarded when deemed appropriate.
 There may or may not be joint physical custody of the child, depending on the specific circumstances of the case.

 Any custody or visitation dispute is resolved by applying Maryland’s ‘best interests of the child’ legal standard.
 Maryland family law judges are required to make custody & visitation determinations based on what is best for the child’s health, safety, well-being, and social development.